 What I found were sometimes not only natural wonders, but also obscure historical sites, located in beautiful nature and the Clava cairns were one of those.
 I can confidently state that besides the Fairy glen on the Isle of Skye, the Clava cairns were probably the most out-of-this-world beautiful and magical sight I’d seen in the UK.
-They were worth every bit of the strenous walk there and it is easy to see why the prehistoric mounds were often attributed to faeries in the olden days.
+They were worth every bit of the strenuous walk there and it is easy to see why the prehistoric mounds were often attributed to faeries in the olden days.
 Similarly, it’s equally easy to understand why the Clava cairns were the inspiration behind Craigh na Dun, the fictional standing stones from the Outlander series.
 There have been claims that the Clava cairns became a bucket list destination after the TV series aired, but I’d say not many people besides the extra hardcore fans are aware of their existence.

 The Clava cairns are located about a mile away from Culloden down some backwater country roads rising and falling across the rolling Scottish hills.
 Naturally, there was no public transport there, but since I walk everywhere, I figured I could handle a mile.
 Well, this was one of those times when I severely underestimated the journey, which took me much longer than the expected hour or so.
-The road kept twisting, detouring and climbing uphill and since I was wandering around during the winter, the normally marshy ground was extra soggy, hiding random running waters, so I was afraid to cut corners through the wilderness.
-I got lost twice, taking the wrong forsaken country road and developed a nasty blister on my foot, but since the weather turned unexpectedly sunny I soldiered on.
-As they say, fortune favours the brave, as I was rewarded with sights beyond words.
+The road kept detouring and climbing uphill and since I was wandering around during the winter, the normally soggy ground was hiding random extra puddles and streams, so I was afraid to cut corners off-road and I also managed to get lost twice.
+As they say though, fortune favours the brave and I was rewarded with some amazing sights.

 It began with a viaduct and an open field full of grazing sheep.
-Do not ask me where I was, as I have no idea and the phone signal was poor, but as I rounded the corner what I think must have been the Culloden viaduct appeared straight out of thin air and the green field conspired with the cloudy sky to create some of the best views ever.
+Do not ask me exactly where I was, as I have no idea and the phone signal was rather poor, but as I rounded the corner what I think must have been the Culloden viaduct appeared straight out of thin air and the green field conspired with the cloudy sky to create some of the best views ever.

 On the way to the Clava cairns

-When I finally reached the Clava cairns the sun was out and I stepped straight into faeiry country, there were even some fluffy Highland cows grazing nearby to complete the mythical image.
+When I finally reached the Clava cairns the sun was out and I stepped straight into faery country, there were even some fluffy Highland cows grazing nearby to complete the mythical image.
 To be fair, the Clava cairns are actually two separate sites, Balnauran of Clava, the larger site and the one I visited, and Milton of Clava, a smaller site in a field a bit further away.
-However, the Balnuran of Clava site is usually the one meant as the Clava cairns and it consists of three large cairns, dating back to 2000 BC and consist of two passage graves and one central ring cairn, surrounded by standing stones.
-For a bit more details regarding the construction of the carins, go here.
+However, the Balnuran of Clava site is usually the one meant as the Clava cairns and it consists of three large cairns, dating back to 2000 BC.
+There are two passage graves and one central ring cairn, surrounded by standing stones.
+For a bit more detail regarding the construction of the cairns, go here.

-If I had a car, the cairns would have been relatively easy to find, as they exist on Google maps (here), and there are brown named signs marking the way from Culloden and even a short introductory sign about the history at the site.
+Getting there: If I had a car, the Clava cairns would have been relatively easy to find, as they are marked on Google Maps here.
+There are some brown signs marking the way from Culloden and there’s even a short introductory sign about the history at the site.
 Alas, I had no car, but I think the sight was still more than worth it. 🙂 However, I really do not recommend visiting the cairns on foot, unless you like to work and are determined enough.
 There is no public transport to the cairns, I’m assuming there must be organised tours, which include them as a stop on the way to or from Culloden.